Ingredient Glossary

 Dried Chicory Root

-A moderately fermentable carbohydrate source.
-Fermentation of chicory root (FOS-fructooligosaccharide) in the colon produces short chain fatty acids that are an energy source for colonocytes (cells lining the colon) as well as for the good bacteria in the colon.
+A prebiotic fiber that produces short-chain fatty acids in the colon.
+These SCFAs supply energy for colonocytes (cells lining the colon) as well as the good bacteria in the colon, supporting healthy digestion.

 +